-SENATE BILL No. 58
+SENATE BILL No. 492

-By Committee on Judiciary
+By Committee on Federal and State Affairs

-AN ACT concerning citizen-initiated grand juries; relating to immunity from civil liability; witnesses; amending K.S.A.-2018 2019 Supp.
+AN ACT concerning grand juries; relating to citizen-initiated grand juries; providing immunity from civil liability for the person who files a citizen-initiated grand jury petition; requiring such person to be the first witness called by such grand jury; amending K.S.A.
+2021 Supp.
 22-3001 and 22-3008 and repealing the existing sections.